thebigw4lrus/AdPro/README.md

 - I'm aware some corner cases validation-wise can be still need polish.
 ### The ugly
 - Error handling can be improved
 - Rails is overkill to host this project.
 Something simpler could be used.
-(No time again)

 ## Technology Stack
 - ruby 2.3.3